guluc3m/newGULpage/README.md

  - card: black text on white background
  - card-dark: white text on black background
  - card-lighter: dark gray text on light gray background
- - card-blue: white text on GUL Blue background
+ - card-color: Depending on the page you are on, the background and text color vary.

 ## Shadows